“It’s impossible to determine the ROI of social media”, said the business owner during a conversation with me.

 Screenshots, Replying to Stories with a chat, Direct Messages

-When setting social media engagement goals, be sure to create specific goals for each platform.
+When setting social media goals for engagement, be sure to create specific business goals for each platform.
 Though it may seem slightly redundant when you create them, you’ll see that the metrics vary widely by platform.

 An example social media goal for engagement: